aneoconsulting/ArmoniK.Infra/networking/aws/vpc/README.md

 # AWS VPC

+With Amazon Virtual Private Cloud (Amazon VPC), you can launch AWS resources in a logically isolated virtual network that you've defined.
+This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

-Create an AWS VPC with these constraints:
+This module creates an AWS VPC with these constraints:

 * Use all availability zones
 * Create VPC flow logs in CloudWatch